StrangerDanger101/LOOM/README.md

 View Code:

-1. Go to the "Scripts" folder in the respo
-2. All scripts are located there
+All the scripts are located in the respo above the README file